Maternity Leave and Pregnancy for California Employees

 What is California's Family Rights Act?

 In addition to the federal Family Medical Leave Act (FMLA) which we've written about here, California law under the California Family Rights Act (CFRA) requires certain employers to provide 12 weeks of unpaid family and medical leave for eligible employees.
-For eligibility information and other details, click here.
 Moreover, certain rules and laws are in place in California prohibit pregnancy discrimination.
 And as of April 2016, under the California Fair Employment and Housing Council (“FEHC”) laws, there are new employee anti-harassment and anti-discrimination rules and regulations.

 In general, the difference between FMLA and California's Family Rights Act is that the 12 weeks under California's law only covers post-partum time, whereas the clock on FMLA time may start ticking during pregnancy if a woman is unable to work during that time.